-Fuchu Prison Outline of the Organization Juvenile Classification Homes A Juvenile classification home confines juveniles who have been referred by the family court when the court orders protective measures, and conducts assessments of these juveniles based on the home's expertise in medicine, psychology pedagogy and more, in order to provide information relevant to the investigation and family court hearing.
+Fuchu Prison Juvenile Classification Homes Juvenile classification homes confine juveniles who have been referred by the family court when the court orders protective measures, and conducts assessments of these juveniles based on the home's expertise in medicine, psychology pedagogy and more, in order to provide information relevant to the investigation and family court hearing.
 Such assessments are conducted by interviews, psychological tests and behavioral observations as well as by psychiatric examinations if necessary; the treatment guidelines for rehabilitation are drawn up through examination and diagnosis of the mental and physical condition of the juvenile and through understanding of the causes of delinquency.
-The home also conducts assessments at the request of the juvenile training school superintendent or probation office director for the enforcement of protective measures.
+The home also conducts assessments at the request of a superintendent of juvenile training school or a director of probation office for the enforcement of protective measures.
 Furthermore, the home provides advice using their expertise and techniques in consultation with the general public and school teachers on delinquency, bullying, and domestic violence, as well as the necessary support, in order to prevent delinquency and crime in the local community.